team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ### Code Example

 Certainly!
-Here's a brief code example demonstrating how to use the `encodeImage` function:
+Here's a brief example of how to use the `encodeImage` function:

 ```javascript
 const fs = require('fs');